 Youth participating in the program are assigned a mentor who ensures that projects are being implemented and completed successfully.
 The mentor also provides support and guidance throughout the program.

 Overall, this program gives these youth opportunities for them to feel a sense of belonging and connectedness that heads to stronger, more resilient youth with an increased commitment to academics as well as overall healthier communities.

-The program is now in its 3rd year.
+The program is an all year round program.
 Hope for Children partners with the Gateway Program at Massasoit Community College and the Local Workforce Investment Board in the facilitation of this program.

 This program trains students on video production.
 They learn everything from how to put a television show together to how to handle cameras and behind the scenes production.
 This program has provided participants theamazing opportunity to be able to work and interact with a variety of successful people in the community.

 Hope for Children has completed a well in Kalia Village, a small community in Sierra Leone.
 This is a needed source of clean drinking water for all.
 Any small donation will help as there are other areas of concern with less water for the school children of Kalia Village.

 In this project, volunteers reach out to children on the streets of Sierra-Leone by providing them with hygiene products and food.
 HCI has kept this project going for a number of years